apigee/api-platform-samples/learn-edge/apikey-security-1/README.md

         </VerifyAPIKey>
     ```

-  You can guess that this policy looks for an API key in a query parameter called `apikey`.
+  You can guess that this policy looks for an API key in a query parameter called `apikey`, which is exactly how we called the API when we invoked it.

 * In the `apiproxy/proxies/default.xml` file, we **attach the policy** to the ProxyEndpoint's Preflow.
 Just remember that the Preflow is the first flow that is executed when a new request comes in to Apigee Edge.
 So, the first thing that happens on Edge is that it checks to see if the API key is valid.